Bryde's whale: Reproduction and nurturing

 Bryde's whales breed in alternate years, apparently in any season, with an autumnal peak.
 Their gestation period is estimated at 12 months.
 Calves are about 11–13 ft long at birth and weigh 1000 kg.
 They become sexually mature at 8–13 years of age, when females are 39 ft.
 The mother nurses for 6–12 months.

+Vocalizations

+In 2014, a mysterious sound, dubbed a Biotwang, was discovered in underwater recordings from the Mariana Archipelago.
+It was assumed to be produced by a baleen whale of unknown species.
+In 2024 that sound was shown to come from Bryde's whales.